EmrehanB/stm32-embedded-journey/RESOURCES.md

 # Kaynaklar ve Makaleler / Resources & Articles

-The courses, official documentation, and articles I benefited from while working on this repository.
+The courses, official documentation, and articles/resources I benefited from while working on this repository.

 ## Kurslar (Courses)